nrs-org/novelslop/content/vol_01/chap_13.typ

   "Well...
 I guess...
 I will give a quick rundown of the club..."

   "Senpai, you got it!"
-Uta encouraged him in a half-joking tone.
+Uta encouraged him in a half-encouraging tone.

   "Uhm... thanks."
 He continued, "Well, the club..., as you can see, was mainly about computers.
 Even though computers were just a small topic of the IT